heldJan/X-VARS/README.md

 This repository contains:
-- SoccerNet-XFoul, a novel dataset consisting of more than 22k video-question-answer triplets annotated by over 70 experienced football referees. 🚀
+- **SoccerNet-XFoul**, a novel dataset consisting of more than **22k video-question-answer** triplets annotated by over 70 experienced football referees. 🚀
-- X-VARS, a new vision language model that can perform multiple multi-modal tasks such as visual captioning, question-answering, video action recognition, and can generate explanations of its decisions on-par with human level. 🤖
+- **X-VARS**, a new vision language model that can **perform multiple multi-modal tasks** such as visual captioning, question-answering, video action recognition, and can generate explanations of its decisions on-par with human level. 🤖
-- The code to run an offline demo on your laptop. 💻
+- The code to run an **offline demo on your laptop**. 💻

 ## SoccerNet-XFoul 📂